pi-top/pi-topd/README.rst

 This application runs as a background process in order to receive state/event information from pi-top hardware and manage the system configuration in order to provide plug-and-play functionality.
 It also provides an interface for getting information from the hub without requiring any knowledge of the hub's internal register interface.

-`pi-topd` is included out-of-the-box with pi-topOS.
+This package is needed by all pi-top devices in order for them to work properly.
+It's included out-of-the-box with pi-topOS and can be installed in other Debian based OS.

 Ensure that you keep your system up-to-date to enjoy the latest features and bug fixes.

 This is a Python 3 application that is managed by a systemd service, configured to automatically run on startup and restart during software updates.

 ------------
 Installation
 ------------

+:code:`pi-topd` is installed out of the box with pi-topOS, which is available from pi-top.com_.

+If you want to install this package in your device and you're not using pi-topOS, you'll need other packages to provide full device support.
+Please consider installing the :code:`pt-device-support` package instead, which will install several packages, including :code:`pi-topd`.
-`pi-topd` is installed out of the box with pi-topOS, which is available from pi-top.com_.
-To install on Raspberry Pi OS or other operating systems, check out the `Using pi-top Hardware with Raspberry Pi OS`_ page on the pi-top knowledge base.
+More information about using pi-top hardware with Raspberry Pi-OS can be found in the `Using pi-top Hardware with Raspberry Pi OS`_ page on the pi-top knowledge base.

 .. _pi-top.com: https://www.pi-top.com/products/os/